Unknotted Reeb orbits and nicely embedded holomorphic curves: Introduction

-are $J_\infty$-holomorphic half-cylinders each asymptotic to a nondegenerate Reeb orbit $\gamma$ with covering multiplicity $m(\gamma)$; see Figure~\ref{fig:annulus}.
+where $u_\infty^+$ is the top level with a negative puncture, and $u_\infty^-$ is the bottom level with a positive puncture, both asymptotic to the same nondegenerate Reeb orbit $\gamma$ with covering multiplicity~$m(\gamma)$.
+It is natural to choose holomorphic cylindrical coordinates around these punctures and thus parametrize the two levels in the form

+so that the two half-cylinders together can be regarded as a broken holomorphic annulus arising as a limit of the finite (but increasingly long) holomorphic annuli~$u_k$; see Figure~\ref{fig:annulus}.
 This is intended as a local picture of the neighbourhood of a breaking orbit as a sequence of smooth finite energy curves converges to a holomorphic building as in \cite{SFTcompactness}.

 Recall from \cite{Siefring:asymptotics} that for any finite energy punctured holomorphic curve that is not a multiple cover, sufficiently small neighbourhoods of each puncture are always embedded, hence if $u_\infty^+$ and $u_\infty^-$ are not multiply covered then we are free to assume without loss of generality that both are embedded.
 This implies that each $u_k$ is also embedded near the boundary of $[-k,k] \times S^1$ for sufficiently large~$k$, but if $m(\gamma) > 1$, then $u_k$ can have finitely many double points and critical points that ``disappear into the breaking orbit'' in the limit.
 See \S\ref{sec:intersection} for precise definitions of each of the quantities discussed below.
 We let

 denote the algebraic count of double points and critical points of~$u_k$: this is a nonnegative integer that equals zero if and only if $u_k$ is embedded.
 The half-cylinders $u_\infty^\pm$ are embedded by assumption, but if $m(\gamma) > 1$, then they may have ``hidden double points at infinity'' in the sense of \cite{Siefring:intersection}, i.e.~double points that must emerge from infinity under generic perturbations of the curves.
 We denote the algebraic counts of these hidden double points by